 Italy's iconic design -

-The industrial design was born in Italy in the period between the first and second World War with the founding of the Biennale di Monza in 1930 and the Milan Triennale in 1933.
+Italian industrial design was born in the period between the first and second World War with the founding of the Biennale di Monza in 1930 and the Milan Triennale in 1933.
 The first prototype of industrial design consists of an electric charge of a project carried out by the RIBA.

 At the same time produces the first helicopter, and is kicked off two new lines, an engineering related to consumption growth, and more related to an architectural design phase.